 We are very sorry but we are unable to support core costs or building projects.

 Please note that Grants must be used entirely for the purpose for which they were made.

 Who can apply?

 Applications for individuals must be made by a third-party referee, e.g. a social worker or health professional on behalf of the individual.
-It is usual practice for grants to be paid to the third-party referring agency rather than directly to an individual.
+Please note that we do not pay grants directly to individuals or suppliers and all grants will be paid to the third-part referral organisation.